frunox/The-Lonesome-Coder/src/posts/08_TW-restore-vs-clone.md

 Another consideration regarding case sensitivity is when working with a group, and some members use Apple or Linux computers.
 Those operating systems are case-sensitive.
 Windows 10 can now set case-sensitivity at the folder level, so code sharing will be easier.
 The process is described in the link above.

 Just one more thing to waste time on.
-If you have any comments or other 'Time Wasters' to share, send me an email at _acodersquest@gmail.com_ (copy the address into your email app).
+I seem to be very good at this.